 As of February 2008, the cost of the U.S. war in Iraq, subsidized in large part by U.S. tax dollars, is estimated to be between $350 to more than $720 million per day ($500,000 per minute) with costs exceeding $12 billion per month.

 According to John Pike, the head of the research group GlobalSecurity.org, an estimated 250,000 bullets have been fired for every insurgent killed in Iraq.
 That's not just a waste of ammunition; it's also a reflection of how badly the country has been damaged and how indiscriminate some of the fighting has been.
+Take, for example, this US Apache helicopter attack on a group of Iraqi civilians, among whom were two Reuters news photgrapher journalist.

 Isn't it about time we rethink our stratagies in Afghanistan as well?
 Perhaps we're not giving more serious consideration to the course of direction our country has embarqed upon?